richmahn/en_tn/1sa/18/intro.md

 This is the first chapter of a section explaining why Saul wants to kill David.

-Many translations set apart quotations, prayers, or songs.
-1 Samuel 18:7 is a song praising David.
-It has been set apart in the ULB through the use of indentation.
+Many translations set apart extended quotations, prayers, or songs by indenting them.
+The ULB indents words in 18:7 that are a song that praises David.

 #### Special concepts in this chapter ####